-The READ Initiative, in partnership with the Rick Hansen Foundation, is offering the Accessibility Assessor Training Course as part of the Rick Hansen Foundation Accessibility Certification (RHFAC).
-The Rick Hansen Foundation Accessibility Certification (RHFAC) program helps improve the accessibility of the built environment.
+The READ Initiative, in partnership with the Rick Hansen Foundation, is offering the Rick Hansen Foundation Accessibility Certification™ (RHFAC) Training, as part of the requirements to become a RHF Accessibility Certification Professional.

 - A comprehensive rating system that evaluates the accessibility of buildings and sites through the adoption of Universal Design principles.

 - Canada’s only recognized rating system that identifies and certifies the accessibility of the built environment with consistent methodology.

 - Appropriate for Professionals who assess, design, construct, commission, or maintain buildings or their surroundings or have related experience.

 - Learn industry standards that complement existing accessibility standards across Canada.

 - Experience expert facilitation in a small classroom environment with theoretical, practical and interactive exposure to accessibility.

 - Be able to deliver consistent, professional site evaluations that determine the level of access for people with disabilities.

 - Have the prerequisite needed to write the RHFAC Professional Exam to become certified.